-Commission on Accreditation of Allied Health Education Programs 25400 U.S. Highway 19 North, Suite 158 Phone: 727-210-2350 Fax: 727-210-2354 www.caahep.org of AIDS education and training as required under WAC 246-939.
-A comprehensive background check will be conducted to screen for prior convictions prior to state registration.
+Commission on Accreditation of Allied Health Education Programs

+25400 U.S. Highway 19 North, Suite 158

+Clearwater, FL 33763

+Phone: 727-210-2350 Fax: 727-210-2354

+www.caahep.org

 Students cannot require use of assistive devices.
 This occupation requires the ability to stand, sit, and walk for extended periods of time and the ability to lift and hold 50 lbs.
 Students must be able to meet these physical requirements in order to complete lab requirements, be assigned to a clinical rotation and get a job in this field.